WayneDW/Reflected_Schrodinger_Bridge/README.md

 ### Part I: Reflected Langevin dynamics

-The folder **sampling_bounded_domain** shows how to implement reflected Langevin dynamics using the cache trick.
+The folder **sampling_bounded_domain** includes two jupyter notebooks to show how to implement reflected Langevin dynamics using the cache trick.

 The following is a gif demo to show the trajectories.